Emily-Erouza/Emy/_posts/2022-12-07-javascript-research.md

 Categories:
 ---

-# Intoduction
+# IntoductionTod
-Today I did some research about javascript .Which there are things that I dont understand in javascript.
+ay I did some research about javascript .Which there are things that I dont understand in javascript.

 # Body
 - I learned about differnt types of loops:while loop, for loop,for..of loop.